jarny/iscandar/Readme.md

 Contains description of the analysis performed, and is in a two column table format in a key-value relationship.
 None of the keys are required fields.

 ### clusterItems.txt
-Contains names of clusters and which items belong to each cluster, as well as what colour to use for each item in the cluster.
+Clusters are sample assignments, often made computationally rather than originating from sample meta data (which belongs to sample groups below).
+This file contains names of clusters and which items belong to each cluster, as well as what colour to use for each item in the cluster.

 ### clusters.txt
 Mapping of sample ids to cluster items.
 Ensure that column headers here match cluster names found in clusterItems.txt.